trengel/trengel.github.io/content/now.md

 ---
 title: "What I'm doing now"
-lastmod: 2023-09-17
+lastmod: 2023-10-05
 ---

 I'm slowly getting back into table tennis, something I haven't done since high school!
-There's a tennis club in my area and it's been great so far.
+There's a table tennis club in my area and it's been great so far.

 ## Reading